Szowek/SoccerLeagues/README.md

 9 - Printed data in Index.cshtml<br>
 <br>
 Additional features steps -<br>
-1 - Installed NuGet package Web.CodeGenerator to generate blueprints for Identity files<br>
+1 - Decided to use Web.CodeGenerator to generate blueprints for Identity files<br>
 2 - Decided to keep Identity database and League Soccer database separate, still using Sqlite<br>
 2 - Created Identity model and identity db context<br>
 3 - Disabled email confirmation as its not needed in app current state<br>